Cornelius Hill: Family

 At the time of his ordination, aged 69, Hill's wife, who had borne 8 children, had not learned English.
 Several of their children went to the Hampton Indian School after their education at the reservation's school.

 Death and legacy

 Hill died on January 25, 1907, having fallen ill shortly before Christmas.
 After three requiems and funeral at the Church of the Holy Apostles attended by 800 persons, he was buried in the graveyard with other tribal members and the missionaries he assisted.
 When fire from a lightning strike on July 17, 1920 destroyed the Gothic stone church, it was rebuilt in a similar design.
-The Oneida continued to revere Hill's wisdom and sanctity, relating tales of their leader to Works Progress Administration historians during the Great Depression, even though by 1920 only a few hundred acres of the reservation were owned by tribal members (the remaining approximately 65,000 acres being owned by whites before the Indian Reorganization Act of 1934 caused the Bureau of Indian Affairs to begin reversing the policy).
+The Oneida continued to revere Hill's wisdom and sanctity, relating tales of their leader to Works Progress Administration historians during the Great Depression, even though by 1920 only a few hundred acres of the reservation were owned by tribal members (the remaining approximately 65,000 acres being owned by settlers before the Indian Reorganization Act of 1934 caused the Bureau of Indian Affairs to begin reversing the policy).